terrytang0905/TT_Tech_Space/blogs/2016-12-12-impala-rtolap-research-note.md

 The impala backend is written in C++ and uses code generation at runtime to produce a cient codepaths(with respect to instruction count) and small memory overhead.<br/>

+**Vector query execution**

+一次getNext处理一批记录,多个操作符可以做pipeline。

-** Code Generation Design & Performance **
+**Code Generation Design & Performance**

 _Virtual function_ calls incur a large performance penalty and cost large runtime overheads.Impala uses code generation to replace the virtual function call with a call directly to the correct function, which can then be inlined.<br/>

 JIT compilation has an effect similar to custom-coding a query.
 For example, it eliminates branches, unrolls loops, propagates constants, offsets and pointers, inlines functions.<br/>
-Code generation has a dramatic impact on performance - Speed up 5.7x
+Code generation has a dramatic impact on performance - Speed up 5.7x.(LLVM编译执行,CPU密集型查询效率提升5倍以上)

-** Runtime Code Generation **
+**IO Localization**

-In order to perform data scans from both disk and memory at or near hardware speed,Impala uses an HDFS feature called *short-circuit local reads* to bypass the DataNode protocol when reading from local disk.
+In order to perform data scans from both disk and memory at or near hardware speed,Impala uses an HDFS feature called *short-circuit local reads* to bypass the DataNode protocol when reading from local disk.<br/>
+(利用HDFS short-circuit local read功能，实现本地文件读取)

+**Data File Format**

-Impala support data file formats include Avro,RC,Sequence,plain text,Parquet(Recommend) and Kudu.
+Impala support data file formats include Avro,RC,Sequence,plain text,Parquet(Recommend) and Kudu.(Parquet列存，相比其他格式性能最高提升5倍。)

-** Resource Management:YARN & Llama **
+**Resource Management:YARN & Llama**

 YARN has a centralized architecture, where frameworks make requests for CPU and memory resources which are arbitrated by the central Resource Manager service,but it also imposes a significant latency on resource acquisition.<br/>
 Impala implemented a complementary but independent admission control mechanism that allowed users to control their workloads without costly centralized decision-making.<br/>